Α-Ethyltryptamine: History

 αET was first described in the scientific literature in 1947.
 The enantiomers of αET were first individually described in 1970.

 Originally believed to exert its effects predominantly via monoamine oxidase inhibition, αET was developed during the 1960s as an antidepressant by Upjohn chemical company in the United States under the generic name etryptamine and the brand name Monase, but was withdrawn from potential commercial use due to incidence of idiosyncratic agranulocytosis in several patients.
 It was on the market for about a year, around 1961, and was given to more than 5,000 patients, before being withdrawn. αET was usually used as an antidepressant at doses of 30 to 40 mg/day (but up to 75 mg/day), which are lower than the doses that have been used recreationally.

 αET gained limited recreational popularity as a designer drug with MDMA-like effects in the 1980s.
 Subsequently, in the United States it was added to the Schedule I list of illegal substances in 1993 or 1994.

 Society and culture

 Names

 Etryptamine is the formal generic name of the drug and its INN and BAN.
 In the case of the acetate salt, its generic name is etryptamine acetate and this is its USAN.
 Etryptamine was used pharmaceutically as etryptamine acetate.
 Etryptamine is much more well known as alpha-ethyltryptamine or α-ethyltryptamine (abbreviated as αET, α-ET, or AET).
 Other synonyms of αET and/or its acetate salt include 3-(2-aminobutyl)indole, 3-indolylbutylamine, PAL-125, U-17312E, Ro 3-1932, NSC-63963, and NSC-88061, as well as its former brand name Monase.

 Recreational use

 αET has been used as a recreational drug since the 1980s.
 Purported street names include Trip, ET, Love Pearls, and Love Pills.

 Legal status

+Canada

+αET (etryptamine) is a Schedule III controlled substance in Canada.

+United Kingdom

-αET is a Schedule I controlled substance in the United States and a Class A controlled substance in the United Kingdom.
+αET is a Class A controlled substance in the United Kingdom.

+United States

+αET is a Schedule I controlled substance in the United States.